 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

-Cabbage is one of those vegetables you either love it or hate it.
+Cabbage is one of those vegetables that you either love it or hate it.
 Me – love it!
-Raw, cooked or however you want to fix it.
-Cole Slaw, Sauerkraut, Chow-Chow, boiled, baked, stuffed and of course Cabbage Beef Soup – yum!
+Raw, cooked, or however you want to fix it—cole slaw, sauerkraut, chow-chow, boiled, baked, stuffed, and of course, Cabbage Beef Soup.
+Yum!

 Canning Cabbage Safety Notes